oppahansi/fishylauncher/README.md

 Graphics settings camparison
 ![Settings comparison](https://i.imgur.com/OszE4L4.jpg)
 * As you can see with Liquid Detail on Fair and Particle Density on High you reach the best contrast between the bobber/biting and the water/surrounding.

+## Final Words
+I am not using this bot myself, I made it for my friends.
+I do not recommend using it since it will put your account at risk.
+I do not provide any guarantees.
+Use it at your own risk.